ELF-Lab/OjibweMorph/Spreadsheets/README.md

 *	Null morphemes will NOT be added unless a rule needs to refer to them.
 So far there are no such rules.
 *	There are three special characters:
 	*	i1, the first person "theme sign" (marking a first person object with the subject is also a first person), which is used to trigger palatalization in certain VTAs (see VTA notes with quotes from Rand Valentine).
+		*	This is the same as "i2" in the Bowers et al (2017) FST for Odawa
 	*	n1, the special "changable N" that palatalizes before i1
+ 		*	This is the same as "n1" in the Bowers et al (2017) FST for Odawa
 	*	s1, the special "changable S" that palatalizes before i1
+ 		*	This is the same as "s1" in the Bowers et al (2017) FST for Odawa
 ## Verb Inanimate Intransitive (VII)

 ### STEM TYPES